gazebosim/gazebo-classic/INSTALL_WIN32.md

 This documentation describes how to set up a workspace for trying to compile Gazebo on Windows.
 It does not actually work yet.

+## Important requirement: 30Gb free disk space

+It is recommended to have at least 30 Gigabytes of disk space to host Gazebo sources together with all the dependencies and compilation artifacts.

 ## Supported compilers

 At this moment, compilation has been testewd on Windows 7 and is supported when